A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Learning for GAN-based Recommendation

-[\textbf{Chae et al.}] In ~\cite{8525831}, Chae et al. propose an auto-encoder-based GAN, in which an auto-encoder (AE) is used as $\mathcal{G}$ to model the underlying distribution of user preferences over items.
-The primary motivation behind this work is that conventional MF-based approaches are linear.
-Instead, the proposed system can generate non-linear latent factor models and uncover more complex relationships in the underlying user-item interaction matrix.

-[\textbf{VAE]} An adversarial variational auto-encoder (VAE) is adopted in~\cite{8663730}, where the authors propose the usage of a GAN to regularize the VAE by imposing an arbitrary prior to the latent representation (based on implicit feedback).
-Similar works can be found in~\cite{DBLP:conf/icde/TongLZSC19, DBLP:conf/cikm/LeeSM17}, which exploits a VAE to enhance the robustness of adversarial examples.
-The authors furthermore present the Wasserstein distance with gradient penalty.

-[\textbf{CALF]} Other issues of IRGAN, such as sparsity causing gradient vanishing and update instability and discrete value preventing a training to optimize using gradient descent, are addressed in~\cite{DBLP:conf/flairs/CostaD19}.
-The proposed solution is named convolutional adversarial latent factor model (CALF), which employs a CNN to learn correlations between embeddings and Rao-Blackwell sampling to deal with discrete values optimizing CALF.

-[\textbf{PD-GAN]} The authors of~\cite{DBLP:conf/ijcai/WuLMZZG19} propose a solution to improve diversity of CF-based recommendation with GAN based on personalized diversification.

-[\textbf{LambdaGAN]} In~\cite{DBLP:conf/ijcnn/WangZC019}, the authors propose LambdaGAN ---a GAN model with a lambda ranking strategy--- that improves the recommendation performance in a pairwise ranking setting by proposing lambda rank~\cite{DBLP:conf/cikm/YuanGJCYZ16} function into the adversarial learning of the proposed GAN-based CF framework.

-[\textbf{VAEGAN]} A variant of VAE is introduced in~\cite{DBLP:conf/ijcai/YuZCX19} to address the limited expressiveness of the inference model and latent features, which reduces the generalization performance of the model.
+[\textbf{GAN-VAE-CF}] \citet{DBLP:conf/cikm/KrishnanSSS18} design an adversarial generative network to learn inter-item interactions used to generate informative \textit{niche} negative samples paired with the positive ones to reduce the popularity bias, and promote recommendation of long-tail products.\\ [\textbf{CALF]} Other issues of IRGAN, such as sparsity causing gradient vanishing and update instability and discrete value preventing a training to optimize using gradient descent, are addressed in~\cite{DBLP:conf/flairs/CostaD19}.
+The proposed solution is named convolutional adversarial latent factor model (CALF), which employs a CNN to learn correlations between embeddings and Rao-Blackwell sampling to deal with discrete values optimizing CALF.\\ [\textbf{PD-GAN]} The authors of~\cite{DBLP:conf/ijcai/WuLMZZG19} propose a solution to improve diversity of CF-based recommendation with GAN based on personalized diversification.\\ [\textbf{LambdaGAN]} In~\cite{DBLP:conf/ijcnn/WangZC019}, the authors propose LambdaGAN ---a GAN model with a lambda ranking strategy--- that improves the recommendation performance in a pairwise ranking setting by proposing lambda rank~\cite{DBLP:conf/cikm/YuanGJCYZ16} function into the adversarial learning of the proposed GAN-based CF framework.\\ [\textbf{VAEGAN]} A variant of VAE is introduced in~\cite{DBLP:conf/ijcai/YuZCX19} to address the limited expressiveness of the inference model and latent features, which reduces the generalization performance of the model.
 The proposed solution, named adversarial variational autoencoder GAN (VAEGAN), is a more expressive, and flexible model that better approximates the posterior distribution by combining VAEs and GAN.
 This work is one of the first work to propose the application of adversarial variational Bayes (AVB)~\cite{DBLP:conf/icml/MeschederNG17} to perform the adversarial training.